Numerical Investigation of Sequence Modeling Theory using Controllable Memory Functions: Experimental Results and Analysis

-Finally, when evaluated on the impulse memory function $\rho_{\delta}$, both LSTM and S4D show a rapid increase in loss as $\alpha$ grows, as shown in \cref{fig: ob3_1,fig: ob3_2}.
+When evaluated on the impulse memory function $\rhoi$, both LSTM and S4D show a rapid increase in loss as $\alpha$ grows.
 This highlights a severe limitation in modeling sparse, long-range dependencies, where the target depends on a single distant input.
-This difficulty is investigated in \cite{bengio1994.LearningLongtermDependencies,li2022.ApproximationOptimizationTheory, wang2023.InverseApproximationTheory} showing that recurrent architectures struggle to approximate sparse, isolated dependencies.
+This difficulty is investigated in \cite{bengio1994.LearningLongtermDependencies,li2022.ApproximationOptimizationTheory,wang2023.InverseApproximationTheory}, which shows that recurrent architectures struggle to approximate sparse, isolated dependencies.
 Empirical evidence supporting this limitation is also provided in \cite{bai2018.EmpiricalEvaluationGeneric}.

+The Airy memory function $\rho_{\text{Ai}}$ exhibits a similar degradation pattern to the polynomial function, with loss increasing as $\alpha$ grows.
+This is consistent with the fact that both functions involve non-sparse, distributed temporal dependencies that become more challenging to capture as the temporal strength increases.

+\paragraph{Explanation via Prony series} The contrast between exponential and polynomial difficulty admits a unified analytical explanation via the Prony series perspective.
+The key observation is that the polynomial memory function $\rhop$ can itself be approximated by a Prony series, which is a sum of exponentials with modes spread across many timescales.
+Since recurrent architectures implement Prony series through their hidden state dynamics, fitting $\rhop$ requires the optimizer to simultaneously find exponential modes spanning many orders of magnitude, a task that becomes increasingly ill-conditioned as the spread grows.
+To verify this directly, we define a $K$-mode Prony series target with controllable spread parameter $\gamma$:

+where $\gamma = 0$ concentrates all modes at a single timescale (effectively a single exponential), and increasing $\gamma$ spreads modes across more orders of magnitude, approaching the behavior of $\rhop$ in the large-$\gamma$ limit.

+\cref{fig:prony} shows LSTM loss as a function of $\gamma$ (left, $K=8$ fixed) and $K$ (right, $\gamma=0.5$ fixed).
+Loss increases with $\gamma$ for smaller models but remains stable for larger models, while no systematic trend with $K$ is observed at any model size.
+This confirms that it is the \emph{spread} of decay rates across timescales, not their count, that determines recurrent architectures' approximation difficulty.
+Exponential decay ($\gamma \approx 0$) concentrates all modes at a single timescale and is easy to match, while polynomial decay, viewed as a large-$\gamma$ Prony series, requires modes spread across many orders of magnitude, creating an ill-conditioned optimization landscape that difficult for recurrent models to learn.

+Given the distinct sensitivity patterns observed across memory functions, we investigate how depth affects recurrent architectures by fixing $m=32$ and varying layers from 1 to 6 (\cref{fig: multilayer_lstm,fig: multilayer_s4d}).

+\begin{observation} Depth effects in recurrent architectures depend critically on memory function structure: for $\rhoe$ and $\rhop$, a single layer is sufficient, whereas sparse long-range dependencies ($\rhoi$, $\rho_{\text{Ai}}$) require 3+ layers to avoid severe degradation at large $\alpha$. \end{observation}